AidanSeidle/PIC16BProject/.ipynb_checkpoints/README-checkpoint.md

 ## Setup

-This only works with Chrome browser
+This only works with Chrome browser.

 Necessary packages:
 1. numpy